aharriso11/dorset_covid/README.md

 # Andrew's Dorset and BCP covid statistics

+> :warning: **No UKHSA reporting for England on Christmas Day or Boxing Day**: The UKHSA dashboard will not update on these days.
+There may also be days over the next couple of weeks when I don't update this page, but you can always visit [https://coronavirus.data.gov.uk](https://coronavirus.data.gov.uk)

 This is the output of me playing around with the [R statistical programming language](https://rafalab.github.io/dsbook/getting-started.html) and the coronavirus data produced on a daily basis by the UK Health Security Agency (UKHSA) and published at [https://coronavirus.data.gov.uk](https://coronavirus.data.gov.uk), focusing on the local authority areas of [Dorset](https://www.dorsetcouncil.gov.uk/) and [Bournemouth, Christchurch and Poole](https://www.bcpcouncil.gov.uk/).

 I'm publishing these interpretations of data already in the public domain purely for my personal interest.
 They're updated when I feel like it, and you should always check the dates on the data plots to see how old they are.
 To see the most up-to date information you should always check UKHSA's dashboard at [https://coronavirus.data.gov.uk](https://coronavirus.data.gov.uk).
 I am not a statistician or an epidemiologist, or any kind of expert in this field. **This information is offered on a best endeavours basis for your own interest and you should not use it for any other purpose.**